Summer 2020 EDUC 401 Inner Pipeline Seminar

 EDUC 401 A: Challenges & Opportunities in K-12 Education

-Participants in this seminar will explore the world of public education through weekly seminars and a tutoring practicum experience in local K-12 schools or community organizations.
-Both components will allow students to engage in critical reflection on some of the current issues in education at three different levels: local, national, and international.
+Participants in this seminar will explore the world of public education through readings, personal reflection and a tutoring or educational video creation practicum experience.
+These components will allow students to engage in critical reflection on some of the current issues in education at three different levels: local, national, and international.

-The seminars are designed to provide a space where we can collectively reflect on tutoring experiences, emerging knowledge of teaching practices, and the relationships we build with the world.
+The seminar is designed to provide a space where we can collectively reflect on our educational experiences, emerging knowledge of teaching practices, and the relationships we build with the world.
 As a whole, this experience is intended to challenge us to raise questions about the purpose and nature of education in an increasingly diverse, global society.
 We will also always consider possibilities for a stronger, healthier and more equitable future by being realistic optimists!